 How Much Does Breast Reduction Cost?

-On average, cosmetic breast reduction surgery typically costs around $7,000 to $10,000, but this number will vary.
+On average, cosmetic breast reduction surgery typically costs around $10,000 and $12,000, but this number will vary.
 Since each breast reduction surgery is custom-tailored by your surgeon, there is no fixed cost for the procedure.
 The price of breast reduction can be influenced by a variety of factors—such as the incision type, the volume of breast tissue removed during surgery, and the overall complexity of the procedure.
 The experience of the plastic surgeon, anesthesiologist fees, hospital or surgical facility fees, as well as the geographic location of the practice may also be factored into the total cost of breast reduction.
 When comparing potential breast surgeons and inquiring about cost, be sure to ask what is included in the price you are quoted.
 Dr. Zemmel and Dr. Reddy recommend patients spend some time conducting research to find the best breast surgeon for their needs.